-It is interesting to note that the fourth top reason, esp. if combined with the scores for brain-drain that are equally relevant for it as for the issue of emigration, is education.
+In a society which is bombarded by topics of party politics, it is important to note the fourth top reason, esp. if combined with the scores for brain-drain that are equally relevant for it as for the issue of emigration, is education.
 The total of three levels of prioritization is more or less the same as the other issues below the top three, but the score of priority number 1 is highest (9), whereas the score for second and third priority are close to number 1.
 A qualitative glance enables us to see that education is a major priority outscoring unemployment, cumulatively equal but qualitatively raised to a higher priority.